I’ve got Thanksgiving on the brain.

 I know, it’s barely Halloween and I’m talking holidays already.
-I don’t mean to stress you out, but wouldn’t it be nice to add something new to your menu this year?
+I don’t mean to stress you out or anything, but wouldn’t it be nice to add something new to your menu this year?
+You know, like planning ahead?
 Think about it…

 Poor little brussels sprouts get such a bad wrap.
 But let’s face it- they stink.
 They’re like mini methane bombs.
 I happen to like brussels sprouts though, so I don’t mind the stink.
 You should try them roasted.
 The heat intensifies their flavor making them nutty and delicious.